syverjohansen/blog/content/post/weekly-picks/2025Lillehammer.md

 ## Introduction

-Welcome to the first race of the season.
-In this post and more to follow, I will present the likely starting list for the weekend as well as race by race predictions for odds as well as expected points
+Welcome to the second race of the season.
+For this weekend, watchout for Andreas Ree of Norway to continue to outpace predicitions.

 ## Sources